geminmx/MiroTest/README.md

 It is a Spring boot application, Maven used as a build tool.

-Widgets are stored in ConcurrencyHashMap to avoid collisions and to perform all changes atomically.
+Widgets are stored in HashMap.
+To avoid collisions and to perform all changes atomically used ReentrantReadWriteLock.

 Coverage html report attached.